 Friday 31st March - Sunday 2nd April, 2017

-Departing from Slaley Hall on Friday 31st of March the 9th running of the iconic Flying Scotsman, Britain's Premier competitive Vintageant car rally, will be another epic adventure set in the glorious and big sky countryside of Northern England and Scotland.
+Departing from Slaley Hall on Friday 31st of March the 9th running of the iconic Flying Scotsman, Britain's Premier competitive Vintageant car rally, was another epic adventure set in the glorious and big sky countryside of Northern England and Scotland.
 Three days of open road, high class and open top motoring will once again bring us to the magnificent Gleneagles Hotel and another warm Scottish welcome.

 Driving Fine Roads